M0hamed05/Simple-Ticket-Queue-System/DS_Academic/README.md

-Same data structure cocperts with adding bibnary tree in java
+Same data structure concpets with adding binary tree in java